hongjinn/demo-nginx-gunicorn-loadbalancer/README.md

-## Example of using Nginx to load balance for Gunicorn servers
+## Example of using Nginx to load balance multiple Gunicorn servers

 Scenario: We have 4 Gunicorn servers for our Django app.
 We have one reverse proxy Nginx server which channels requests to our Gunicorn servers.
 * Nginx on localhost:9000